sagemath/trac_to_gh/Issue 1457.md

 # Issue 1457: Somewhere in a short computation: "BUG:  Rational.__pow__ called on a non-Rational"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1457

 Original creator: bober